inpharmaticist/beta/content/_index.md

 ---
 title: San Diego Bitcoiners
-toc: false
+toc: true
 ---

-> Bitcoin is different things to different people.
+> Bitcoin is different things to different people. <br />
 > — Jameson Lopp

 Whatever Bitcoin is to you and wherever you are in your Bitcoin journey, the San Diego Bitcoiners are here for you!
 Born out of the Covid pandemic at a time when Bitcoiners needed to get back to rubbing elbows, this meetup set out to serve as a means to gather folks who were interesting in talking and learning about Bitcoin, and _only_ Bitcoin!